 - In the Borderlands 2 DLC Mad Moxxi and the Wedding Day Massacre'', Moxxi and the Vault Hunters make a love potion using the recipe "Something new, something old, something borrowed, something gold."
 They end up using the tears of a baby they kidnapped (something new and borrowed), an aged whiskey (something old) and parts from a golden robot (something gold).
 Later on, Moxxi and Ellie note that the saying might not go quite like that.

 - PvP had Skull the Troll as the blue thing.

 - Something*Positive had main character Davan give his best friend Aubrey a bruise (blue) when she was freaking out about not having something for it.

 - A Peanuts cartoon where Snoopy's brother Spike is getting married to Fifi the poodle.
 The kids go through the whole process of new, old, borrowed, blue.
 (They were all bones.)

 - On The Simpsons, in the flashforward episode where Lisa marries Hugh (almost), Lisa's pearls are old, her dress is new, she borrows a locket from Hugh's mother, and a lock of Marge's hair is blue.

-- In DuckTales, "Til Nephews Do Us Part", Scrooge is about to marry a gold digging bitch (and is unaware of her bitchess; his nephews are of course trying to convince him to no avail), and just before she walks down the aisle, she says "Something old: my money.
-Something new?
-His money.
+- In the DuckTales episode "Til Nephews Do Us Part", Scrooge is about to marry a bitchy Gold Digger (and is unaware of her bitchiness; his nephews are of course trying to convince him to no avail), and just before she walks down the aisle, she says, "Something old: my money.
+Something new: his money.
 Something borrowed: more money.
 And something green...
 ALL the money!"